meom-group/DCM/DOC/dcm_rt_manual.md

   If you read this manual is that you probably have successfully installed and compiled a NEMO configuration, using DCM ! (to make it short you have a `nemo4.exe` in the `$PDIR/RUN_<CONFIG>/<CONFIG>-<CASE>/EXE/` directory, corresponding to your settings (code and cpp keys)).
 Ideally you are now only missing some runtime files to make your first run (and independently of using DCM or not ):
  * the **namelist** files (for ocean, ice, passive tracers etc...)
     - Since NEMO_3.6, NEMO uses 2 levels of namelists: `namelist_ref` where all variables are defined with default values (in general corresponding to ORCA2 setting), and `namelist_cfg` which only re-define values changed with respect to the reference.
 Although it make sense, we found that having those 2 levels files (though never have the full set of parameters in a single file) is not convenient and probably a source of error.
 In DCM, we choose to maintain a single namelist (having all the variables in it, like `namelist_ref`) with the right parameters for the working configuration.
-This choice is transparent to NEMO as we just copy the *ad-hoc* `namelist_ref` to  `namelist_cfg`.
+This choice is transparent to NEMO as we just copy the *ad hoc* `namelist_ref` to  `namelist_cfg`.
     - Reference namelist (usefull to know about all the parameters) can be found in the `cfgs/SHARED` sub directory.
     - Namelists are a very clever and comfortable means to set parameters in NEMO, but it is really critical to double check the namelist parameters, as it is quite easy to make mistakes !
     - When using DRAKKAR modifications of the code, and in case a namelist block is envolved, DRAKKAR code redefine an additional namelist block for its own parameters.
 The DRAKKAR namelist block has the same name as the standard one, but with `_drk` appended (*e.g* `&namlbc` (std) and `&namlbc_drk` (DRAKKAR parameters).
 Doing so, a namelist setup can be run with standard NEMO code as well as with DRAKKAR modificated code.